Vishvam10/XChange/README.md

 # XChange
-A chat app created using web sockets and a NodeJS backend.
+A simple chat app created using web sockets and a NodeJS backend.